glass-dev/glass/tests/benchmarks/archer2/README.md

 ### Example execution

-If I wished to to run a test to check for regressions from `main` to my feature branch `feature` using the budget from account code `myaccount`, I could run the following command from the root of the glass repo.
+If I wished to to run a test to check for regressions from `main` to my feature branch `feature` using the budget from account code `ecsega23`, I could run the following command from the root of the glass repo.

 ```sh